darth10/darth10.github.io/_posts/2013-01-22-the-other-side.md

 I'm posting this as a thumbs-up to my awesome girl, Kiranmai, who I'm pretty sure is the reason I get up every morning with a purpose in mind.
 The purpose is simple - keeping her happy and smiling always.
 If it wasn't for her, I'm sure things would have been different if not worse.
-She cares for me, helps me though my troubles, and always keeps me smiling.
+She cares for me, helps me through my troubles, and always keeps me smiling.
 Here's to her.

 <br />
 <br />